shreyaskorde16/fednerf/README.md

-# first: A Flower / PyTorch app
+# fednerf: A Flower / PyTorch app

 ## Install dependencies and project